 We’re all introduced to them early on through family activities, school, and community events.
 Some will go on to be sports stars while most will become viewers.
 A good chunk of those viewers become die-hards that’ll follow every game, try to go to every event, buy memorabilia, and more.

 Look at your love for sports and see how you feel part of a larger community of fans.
-Then, imagine what it’s like having a blog and making money promoting offers through sports programs!
+Then, imagine what it’s like having a blog and making money promoting offers through sports affiliate programs!

 The Sports Industry: Let’s Look at the Numbers and Stats